Johnson, Evinrude, OMC, outboard motor, outboard motor repair, 9.5 hp, date/year of manufacture, water pump, carburetor,

 To replace the starter rope, remove the rope, turn the spool 18 turns counterclockwise using a large flat screwdriver.
 Use the handles of a pair of pliers or screwdriver or similar tool to wedge the pinion teeth into the flywheel teeth, so it can not retract.
 Reinsert the rope and tie a knot.
 Allow the spool to rewind the rope.

 If everything is already assembled and you need to adjust the tension, no need to make it too complicated.
 Pull the rope out so you have 2-3 free rounds/grooves for the rope on the spindle.
 Jam the spool as mentioned above.
 Take the rope out of the handle and 'thread' it around the free grooves in the spindle, then out back to the handle again.
-Test.
+Test for retract ability.

 Compression : Compression on these motors may seem lower than some of the others.
 Displacement of the these 9.5 hp motors is 15.2 Cubic Inches with a Wide Open Throttle of 4500 RPMs.
 Where the later 9.9/15 HP motors utilized 13.2 CI at 5000/6000 RPM, where higher RPM increases the HP.
 A normal compression reading of 65# to 75# appears to be fine for this motor.